unamohq/drone-bower-grunt/README.md

 Drone image with Bower and Grunt inside.

-Package is also prepared to handle Webdrivers for testing: PhantomJS and SlimerJS.
+Package is also prepared to handle Webdrivers for testing: PhantomJS and SlimerJS (Iceweasel added).